awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-emr.md

 For more information, see [Loading data from Amazon EMR](loading-data-from-emr.md)\.

 *authorization*
 The COPY command needs authorization to access data in another AWS resource, including in Amazon S3, Amazon EMR, Amazon DynamoDB, and Amazon EC2\.
-You can provide that authorization by referencing an AWS Identity and Access Management \(IAM\) role that is attached to your cluster \(role\-based access control\) or by providing the access credentials for an IAM user \(key\-based access control\)\.
+You can provide that authorization by referencing an AWS Identity and Access Management \(IAM\) role that is attached to your cluster \(role\-based access control\) or by providing the access credentials for a user \(key\-based access control\)\.
 For increased security and flexibility, we recommend using IAM role\-based access control\.
 For more information, see [Authorization parameters](copy-parameters-authorization.md)\.

 ## Supported parameters<a name="copy-parameters-data-source-emr-optional-parms"></a>